 We finance our RMBS with what we believe to be a prudent amount of leverage, which will vary from time to time based upon the particular characteristics of our portfolio, availability of financing and market conditions.
 Our borrowings for RMBS consist of repurchase transactions under master repurchase agreements.
 These agreements represent uncommitted financing provided by the counterparties.
 Our repurchase transactions are collateralized by our RMBS.
 In a repurchase transaction, we sell an asset to a counterparty at a discounted value, or the loan amount, and simultaneously agree to repurchase the same asset from such counterparty at a price equal to the loan amount plus an interest factor.
 Despite being legally structured as sales and subsequent repurchases, repurchase transactions are generally accounted for as debt secured by the underlying assets.
 During the term of a repurchase transaction, we generally receive the income and other payments distributed with respect to the underlying assets.
-While the proceeds of our repurchase financings often will be used to purchase additional RMBS subject to the same master repurchase agreement, our repurchase financing arrangements do not restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
+While the proceeds of our repurchase financings often will be used to purchase additional RMBS, our repurchase financing arrangements do not restrict our ability to use proceeds from these arrangements to support our other liquidity needs.
 Our master repurchase agreements are documented under the standard form master repurchase agreement published by SIFMA.

-We have entered into repurchase agreements with 28 counterparties as of December 31, 2018.
+We have entered into repurchase agreements with 15 counterparties as of December 31, 2020.
 From time to time, we expect to negotiate and enter into additional master repurchase agreements with other counterparties that could produce opportunities to acquire certain RMBS that may not be available from our existing counterparties.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" in this Annual Report on Form 10-K.

-Aurora has entered into three separate MSR financing facilities, one of which is a term loan for \$20.0 million and secured by all Ginnie Mae MSRs owned by Aurora, one of which is a revolving loan for up to \$100.0 million and secured by all Fannie Mae MSRs owned by Aurora and one of which is a revolving loan for up to \$45.0 million secured by all Freddie Mac MSRs owned by Aurora.
+Aurora has two separate MSR financing facilities: a revolving loan for up to \$200.0 million, \$100.0 million of which is committed, that is secured by all Fannie Mae MSRs owned by Aurora; and a revolving loan for up to \$100.0 million secured by all Freddie Mac MSRs owned by Aurora.
 See "Item 8.
 Consolidated Financial Statements and Supplementary Data-Note 12-Notes Payable."
 We may utilize other types of borrowings in the future, including corporate debt, securitization, or other more complex financing structures.
 Additionally, we may take advantage of available borrowings, if any, under new programs established by the U.S. Government to finance our assets.
 We also may raise capital by issuing unsecured debt or preferred or common stock.

-Interest Risk Hedging
+Interest and Financing Risk Hedging

-Subject to maintaining our qualification as a REIT and maintaining our exclusion from regulation as an investment company under the Investment Company Act, we use certain derivative financial instruments and other hedging instruments to mitigate interest rate risk we expect to arise from our repurchase agreement financings associated with our RMBS.
+Subject to maintaining our qualification as a REIT and maintaining our exclusion from regulation as an investment company under the Investment Company Act, we use certain derivative financial instruments and other hedging instruments to mitigate interest rate risk and financing pricing risk we expect to arise from our repurchase agreement financings associated with our RMBS and the MSR financing facilities for our MSRs.
 We also attempt to mitigate duration and basis risk arising from our RMBS portfolio.
-The interest rate hedging instruments that we currently use include: interest rate swaps, TBAs and swaptions.
-Our overall hedging strategy takes into account the natural hedging effect of our Servicing Related Assets, which tend to increase in value as interest rates rise.
+The hedging instruments that we currently use include: interest rate swaps, TBAs, swaptions and Treasury futures.
+We may also use financial futures, options, interest rate cap agreements, and forward sales.
+Our overall hedging strategy reflects the natural but limited hedging effect on our RMBS of our Servicing Related Assets, which tend to increase in value as interest rates rise.
 See "Item 8.
 Consolidated Financial Statements and Supplementary Data-Note 2-Basis of Presentation and Significant Accounting Policies-Derivatives and Hedging Activities."